 Data

 The National Sustainable Development Strategy (NSDS) is Montenegro’s long-term, horizontal, umbrella development strategy.
-It covers long-term development for the environment, the economy, human resources, social capital, and financing and governance systems.
-On that basis, our macroeconometric model of the production function is remodeled to include ESG factors, as shown in Equation (1), with a description of the variables provided in Table 1.
+It covers the long-term development of the environment, the economy, human resources, social capital, and financing and governance systems.
+We use this strategy as a basis to revise the macro-econometric model of the production function to include ESG factors, as shown in Equation (1), with a description of the variables provided in Table 1.

 Table 1: Description of variables